pyvec/naucse.python.cz/lessons/beginners-en/str/index.md

 Backward slashes can also insert exotic characters that you do not have on the keyboard.
-Fancy characters can be written as `\N` and a character name in compound ("curly") brackets.
+Fancy characters can be written as `\N` and a character name in compound ("curly") braces.
 Try for example the following characters
 (some might not work for your system):